cse3901-2021au-giles/bitsplease-project6/README.md

     3. A TA can create/modify students
     4. A student can only modify his/her own information.

+## User Password
+Including all types of users in the application, correct password should be used.
+If the user forgot their password, they can reset by sending an email from our application.
+MAKE SURE TO CHECK THE SPAM BOX
+Since it is not a secured email, it could be in the spam box.

 ## Work Flows
     1. An instructor or TA creates a course and enroll students into the course
     2. An instructor or TA creates one or more projects for the course